Downtown Eugene

 Deregulation Hits Home: a review of 2025

-This often comes in the form of deregulation.
+The supplication often comes in the form of deregulation.

 We're in an age where allowing the powerful do whatever they want, to people and planet, is not only considered acceptable, it's considered correct, despite evidence to the contrary.
 So it's been accelerating.